one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Azure-infrastructure.md

 1. Once DC01 is running connect to the DC01 virtual machine and logon with your local account by selecting **Microsoft Azure / Resource Groups / WVDLab-Infrastructure / DC01 / Connect / RDP**.
 2. Make sure that you choose the **public IP address**, not the *Private IP address*, and then click on **Download RDP File**.
 3. Logon with your local credentials that you wrote down earlier.
 You may have to choose **More Choices** then **Use a different account** to enter your new set of credentials.
 The username is `adadmin` and the password is `Complex.Password`.
-CLick **Yes** when prompted regarding the certificate error.
+Click the checkbox for **Don't ask me again for connections to this computer** and then **Yes** when prompted regarding the certificate error.
 4. When prompted click **No** on the Network Discovery blade.
 5. Hit the **Windows Start** button and then open **Windows PowerShell**.
 Enter the following to install the Active Directory Domain Service module: